 FAQ: Do beavers build dams?

-The trial site was chosen as an area with a great deal of suitable habitat.
+Knapdale Forest was chosen as the location for the Scottish Beaver Trial as it features a range of habitats suitable for beaver activity.
 When beavers do dam, this modification can have a positive effect for biodiversity.
 Their ponds benefit many species including otters, water shrews, water voles, birds, invertebrates (especially dragonflies) and breeding fish.
 Dams can also hold water in periods of drought, can regulate flooding and improve water quality by holding silt behind dams and catching acidic and agricultural run-off.